Welcome to EM SC 240!

 In this course, you will engage in critical evaluation of a few articles, one book, and one film, all of which are contemporary works and were created for a general audience.
 These media selections relate specifically to earth, material, and energy processes and how humans interact with them.
 You will evaluate the energy and sustainability subject matter from both science and cultural perspectives, with special emphasis on the need to sustain a viable planetary life support system and the role of humanistic values in doing so.

-EM SC 240 satisfies GH or GN General Education requirements or can be used to fulfill B.A.
+EM SC 240 can be used to fulfill B.A.
 Fields requirements.

 Topics of Study and Organization